LukasGrebe/ha-addons/ebusd/DOCS.md

 ## How to get data into Home Assistant

-MQTT discovery is now automatically configured.
-When you start the add-on the global readings (uptime, signal status etc.) will be added to Home Assistant automatically under a device named ebusd.
-After around 5 minutes any readings that are being polled, either via an MQTT request or by editing your config files, will be added to Home Assistant automatically.
-The device name will be ebusd {circuit} - e.g. "ebusd bai".

-The mqttvar option can be used to inject MQTT variables or the [mqtt-hassio.cfg](https://github.com/john30/ebusd/blob/master/contrib/etc/ebusd/mqtt-hassio.cfg) can be edited and saved in your /config folder.

-For more info please see the eBUSd docs - [MQTT Integration}(https://github.com/john30/ebusd/wiki/MQTT-integration)

-**Top tips:**
+You can communicate with eBUSd using either MQTT, TCP or HTTP clients.
+To use TCP or HTTP clients you will need to configure external port numbers in the network config section.
+For a list of clients and commands see the [eBUSd wiki](https://github.com/john30/ebusd/wiki/3.-Clients-and-commands).

-- If you send an MQTT get message with payload "?1" eBUSd will automatically poll that reading every 30 seconds and publish via MQTT.
+**Top tip:** If you send an MQTT get message with payload "?1" eBUSd will automatically poll that reading every 30 seconds and publish via MQTT

 For example: ```mosquitto_pub -t ebusd/bai/FlowTemp/get -m ?1```
-- Git clone the ebusd-configuration files to your /config folder and edit the config files for your heating system.
-Add a number 1-9 (1 high priority, 9 low prioirty) after the r at the start of each line and eBUSd will poll that reading automatically.
-- Once your heating system has been detected change the device name from "ebusd bai" to the name of your boiler e.g. "ecoTEC pro"
-- If some polled readings do not show up in Home Assistant it might be because mqtt-hassio.cfg is configured to filter them out.
-Try setting to mqttvar to ```"filter-name="``` and this will remove any filters so you can debug the issue.

 ## Custom CSV files: